Parent and Visitor Information

-Thanks for visiting the Parents and Visitors Information page!
-You have probably already read the information on the Prospective Cadets page and have a general idea about the Corps of Cadets at Texas A&M University.
+Thank you for visiting the Parents and Visitors Information page!
 Probably the number one question about the Corps by parents is "Does my son/daughter have to go into the military after graduation?"
 The answer is "NO".

 If a student has done well in high school, he/she should be able to make it academically at Texas A&M and be a member of the Corps.
 With the additional attention focused on grades by the outfits, plus the assistance provided, if used, your son/daughter will graduate from Texas A&M.